 Pools and spas shall be maintained so the water remains free and clear of pollutants and debris and shall comply with the regulations set forth in the applicable code(s).

-If the property is a residential rental unit(s) as defined in the Municipality's Landlord Registration, Licensing and Occupancy Ordinance, no license will be issued for any property not in compliance with this Abandoned Property Ordinance.
-If a rental license has been obtained, it will be revoked and considered invalid after a period of 30 days if compliance has not been accomplished with this Abandoned Property Ordinance.
+If the property is a residential rental unit(s) as defined in the Municipality's Landlord Registration, Licensing and Occupancy Ordinance, no license will be issued for any property not in compliance with this Abandoned Property chapter.
+If a rental license has been obtained, it will be revoked and considered invalid after a period of 30 days if compliance has not been accomplished with this Abandoned Property chapter.

 In addition to the above, the property is required to be maintained in accordance with the applicable code(s).